initstring/passphrase-wordlist/README.md

 The 'passphrases.txt' file is stored in Git Large File Storage (GLFS), so **download via <a download href="https://github.com/initstring/passphrase-wordlist/raw/master/passphrases.txt">this link</a>** or use git if you known what you're doing with GLFS.

-The first hashcat rule 'rule1.hashcat' does simple formats on the phrase.
-The second rule 'rule2.hashcat' gets a bit trickier.
-You should use them both in one command for the best results.

-You can also try combining rule1.hashcat with some popular rule sets like [Hob0](https://github.com/praetorian-inc/Hob0Rules) or [OneRule](https://github.com/NotSoSecure/password_cracking_rules).
+Use both rules for best results.

 Here is an example for NTLMv2 hashes: